-It’s easy to move a WordPress site from WordPress.com to a self hosted WordPress install.
-Or migrate WordPress from one server to another using these simple steps.
+Easily move a WordPress site from WordPress.com to a self hosted WordPress install or migrate your WordPress site from one server to another using these simple steps.

 Move WordPress site from WordPress.com to self hosted

 Using WordPress.com you can export your pages, posts, comments, categories, and tags.
 Then import this content into a self hosted WordPress install, just worrying about you plugins, themes, or widgets from that point.

 Export your WordPress site from WordPress.com